FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/governance_overview.md

 ## Legacy flows

-Legacy flows refer to former flow definitions available in migrated Transfer CFT{{< TransferCFT/componentlongname  >}} systems.
-Central Governance or Flow Manager{{< TransferCFT/flowmanager  >}} can manage the following use cases:
+Legacy flows refer to former flow definitions available in migrated {{< TransferCFT/axwayvariablesComponentLongName  >}} systems.
+Central Governance or {{< TransferCFT/suitevariablesFlowManager  >}} can manage the following use cases:

-- Via the Central Governance or Flow Manager{{< TransferCFT/flowmanager >}} user interface, you can add and manage partners, and use send and receive templates for a given Transfer CFT.
+- Via the Central Governance or {{< TransferCFT/suitevariablesFlowManager >}} user interface, you can add and manage partners, and use send and receive templates for a given Transfer CFT.
-- You can migrate Transfer CFT flow definitions to the Central Governance or Flow Manager{{< TransferCFT/flowmanager >}} flow-management process.
+- You can migrate Transfer CFT flow definitions to the Central Governance or {{< TransferCFT/suitevariablesFlowManager >}} flow-management process.